Increasing the use of sustainable biofuels in Aotearoa New Zealand

 Submissions

 Submissions closed on 26 July 2021 and a total of 63 submissions were received.
-They represent the views of a range of stakeholders including fuel importers, fuel retailers, industry and advocacy organisations, Crown Research Institutes, iwi, biofuel producers, local government and individuals.
+They represented the views of a range of stakeholders including fuel importers, fuel retailers, industry and advocacy organisations, Crown Research Institutes, iwi, biofuel producers, local government and individuals.

 Summary of Submissions – Increasing the use of sustainable biofuels in Aotearoa New Zealand(external link)